 The 2018-2022 National Plan for Mobilisation against Addictions involves numerous new objectives in terms of prevention in the coming years.

-The number of all users entering treatment (in constant terms) is also falling, but less sharply: the drop is almost 22% overall, and 26% where cannabis is concerned, 16% for opioids and 20% for cocaine.
+The number of all users entering treatment (in constant terms) is falling in 2020: the drop is almost 22% overall, and 26% where cannabis is concerned, 16% for opioids and 20% for cocaine (Workbook Treatment 2021).

 In France, quality assurance in Drug Demand Reduction (prevention, risk reduction, treatment and rehabilitation) builds on specific advocacy, guidelines or trainings from public health institutions or professional societies.
 It is in the remits of the French Public Health Agency (Santé publique France - SpF) and the French National Authority for Health (Haute autorité de santé - HAS).
 SpF disseminates evidence in drug prevention research and supports the local experimental transfer of international evidenced-base programmes like Unplugged (Lecrique 2019), GBG, SFP, etc. The HAS diffuses professional guidelines/recommendations on risk reduction and treatment addressing: (i) Opioid Substitution Treatment, (ii) Early intervention and risk/harm reduction for crack or free base users, (iii) Clinics for young drug users, (iv) Treatment of cocaine users, (v) Harm and risk reduction in low threshold services (CAARUD) and lastly (vi) Prevention and harm reduction delivered by drug treatment centres (CSAPA) (released in December 2019).